 Recently, CCAD, with funding from the European Union and the Federal Ministry of the Environment, Nature Conservation and Nuclear Safety of the Federal Republic of Germany (BMU) introduced the investment mechanism of the Green Development Fund for SICA countries.

 This “white paper” for the session at the GLF Investment Case 2019 in Luxembourg.
 Implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the Fund’s local investment component provides a blended finance mechanism (public-private) for ecosystem restoration projects in prioritized landscapes as designated by each country.

 Author: Gesellschaft für Internationale Zusammenarbeit (GIZ)

 Publisher: Global Landscapes Forum

-Keyword(s): climate change, climate risk, ecosystem-based adaptation, finance, forests, green development, investment, landscape restoration, sustainable landscapes
+Keyword(s): climate change, climate risk, ecosystem-based adaptation, finance, forests, investment, landscape restoration, sustainable landscapes

 Location(s): North America